BSc in Anatomy

 Structure of a BSc in Anatomy

-For more detailed information on the structure of these degrees, including major subject and programme requirements, please go to Study Anatomy at Otago
+For more detailed information on the structure of these degrees, including major subject and programme requirements, please refer to the Anatomy subject page

 What career could a degree in Anatomy lead you to?